 The aim of this paper, however, is to show that under certain circumstances, a wide range of non-additive axiologies converge in their implications with some counterpart additive axiology.
-This convergence has a number of interesting consequences, but perhaps the most important is that non-additive axiologies can inherit the scale-sensitivity of their additive counterparts.
-This makes arguments from astronomical scale less reliant on the controversial assumption of additive separability.
-It thereby increases the robustness of the practical case for the overwhelming importance of the far future and of avoiding existential catastrophe.
+This convergence has a number of interesting consequences, but perhaps the most important is that non-additive axiologies can inherit the linear sensitivity of their additive counterparts to changes in population size.
+This makes arguments for the overwhelming importance of avoiding existential catastrophe based on the potentially astronomical scale of the far future less reliant on the controversial assumption of additive separability.
+It thereby increases the robustness of the practical case for the overwhelming importance of avoiding existential catastrophe.

 Our starting place is the observation that, according to non-additive axiologies, which of two outcomes is better can depend on the welfare of the people unaffected by the choice between them.
-That is, suppose we are comparing two populations X and Y.3 And suppose that, besides X and Y, there is some 'background population' Z that would exist either way.
+That is, suppose we are comparing two populations X and Y. And suppose that, besides X and Y, there is some 'background population' Z that would exist either way.
 (Z might include, for instance, past human or non-human welfare subjects on Earth, faraway aliens, or present/future welfare subjects who are simply unaffected by our present choice.)
-Non-additive axiologies allow that whether X-and-Z is better than Y-and-Z can depend on facts about Z.4
+Non-additive axiologies allow that whether X-and-Z is better than Y-and-Z can depend on facts about Z.